About r4wRun

 - DSQ (Disqualified) — A rider violated rules and was removed from competition.

-- Seed — A rider's ranking position in a bracket based on qualifying times.
+- Seed — A rider's ranking position in a knockout based on qualifying times.
 Seed 1 is fastest.

 - Heat — A race or qualifying round with a small group of riders (2, 4, or 6).

-- Bracket — Single-elimination tournament structure where losers are eliminated each round.
+- Knockout — Single-elimination tournament structure where losers are eliminated each round.

-- Round — A stage in a bracket (Round 1, Quarterfinals, Semifinals, Finals, etc.).
+- Round — A stage in a knockout (Round 1, Quarterfinals, Semifinals, Finals, etc.).

 © 2025 Adria Arquimbau.
 All rights reserved.